piotraf/mydbin/README.md

 # mydbin

-mydbin is a user-space sandbox for running multiple isolated MySQL and MariaDB instances side-by-side without requiring root privileges.
+mydbin is a user-space sandbox for running multiple isolated MySQL and MariaDB instances side-by-side without root privileges.
 It is designed for developers, DBAs and QA engineers who need fast, disposable database environments for testing, debugging or CI pipelines.

+The tool creates a full instance directory layout (datadir, binlogs, tmp, socket, PID, logs, and a dedicated my.cnf).
+You can either initialize a fresh empty database or import an existing datadir.
+Once created, each instance can be started, stopped and destroyed independently, with all state stored under the user’s home directory.

 Current implementation is a prototype Bash script:
 `scripts/mydbinstance.sh` (marked EXPERIMENTAL / WIP).
 Future releases will